JuanoS12/Telemetry-ITQ/README.md

 cppcheck --enable=all --inconclusive --std=c99 Core/Src Core/Inc
 ```

+> **Note:** CubeMX-generated sources expect STM32 HAL headers from the IDE
+> installation.
+When those headers are not present relative to this repository,
+> `cppcheck` reports "missing include" diagnostics for files such as
+> `stm32f4xx_hal.h`.
+These messages are expected and do not indicate functional
+> issues with the firmware sources.

 Hardware-in-the-loop testing should confirm:
 - IMU frames on CAN IDs 0x100/0x101 and UART `IMU` lines at 100 Hz.
 - GPS frames on CAN IDs 0x120/0x121 and UART `GPS` lines when a fix is present.